 Did you know I’m Irish?

-How about a combination of the two?
-They call us Scots-Irish.
-It’s part of the territory with a last name like McMillen.
-One of the cool things is that my eyes are green and so when St. Patrick’s Day rolled around, I never worried about wearing green.
-My eyes had it covered.
+One of the cool things I like about being Scottish is that my eyes are green (although at times they can look blue) and so when St. Patrick’s Day rolls around, I never worry about wearing green.
+My eyes have it covered.

-I may have mentioned this before, but my sister is currently working through our ancestry on our dad’s side and guess what she’s discovered?
+My sister is currently working through our ancestry on our dad’s side (a cousin on my mom’s side has already done the work there) and guess what she’s discovered?
 Our ancestors used to live in a castle.
 She showed me a picture of it — on a mountain, with the ocean behind it.
 Pretty impressive.

 Castles!
 Seriously!
 I think we need to plan a family trip to go visit it one of these days.
 How fun would that be.
 My sister has gotten downright nerdish about it all, reciting stories one after the other.
-I’m sure that requires separate rooms. 🙂
+I’m sure that means our road trip will require separate rooms. 🙂

 Vegan St. Patrick’s Day Recipes